rhel-labs/instruqt/container-management/01-getting-started/assignment.md

 difficulty: basic
 timelimit: 3000
 ---
 In this lab, you will install Grafana, a web-based system performance dashboard in two ways.
-First, you will install and run it through Podman.
-After that, you will install and run it with Docker.
+First, you will install and run it through Podman's command line interface (CLI).
+After that, you will install and configure the Grafana container through the RHEL web console.

 First, install RHEL Container Tools by running the following command:
 ```bash